MaxNeedsSnacks/roadrunner/README.md

 ### What makes this mod different?

-One of the most important design goals in Meep Meep! is *correctness*.
+One of the most important design goals in RoadRunner is *correctness*.
 Unlike other mods which apply optimizations to the game, this mod does not sacrifice vanilla functionality or behavior in the name of raw speed.
-It's a no compromises' solution for those wanting to speed up their game, and as such, installing Meep Meep! should be completely transparent to the player.
+It's a no compromises' solution for those wanting to speed up their game, and as such, installing RoadRunner should be completely transparent to the player.

-If you do encounter an issue where we deviate from the norm (in this case both vanilla **and** default Forge behaviour), please don't hesitate to [submit an issue](https://github.com/MaxNeedsSnacks/meep-meep/issues/).
+If you do encounter an issue where we deviate from the norm (in this case both vanilla **and** default Forge behaviour), please don't hesitate to [submit an issue](https://github.com/MaxNeedsSnacks/roadrunner/issues/).
 Each patch is carefully checked to ensure vanilla parity, but after all, bugs are unavoidable.

 ### Configuration

 Out of the box, no additional configuration is necessary once the mod has been installed.
-Meep Meep! makes use of a configuration override system which allows you to either forcefully disable problematic patches or enable incubating patches which are otherwise disabled by default.
+RoadRunner makes use of a configuration override system which allows you to either forcefully disable problematic patches or enable incubating patches which are otherwise disabled by default.
 As such, an empty config file simply means you'd like to use the default configuration, which includes all stable optimizations by default.

 For more detailed information on the different configuration file format and all available options, please see our [Wiki](https://github.com/MaxNeedsSnacks/roadrunner/wiki/Configuration-Files).